 The following information is provided to help prospective and current students understand the wide range of funding opportunities available through the Graduate School, departments and other campus units, and external sources.

-Students in need of financial assistance during their graduate study at the University of Georgia have three possible avenues for funding.
-The majority of financial aid is provided in the form of graduate assistantships which carry a stipend.
-Such assistantships are awarded annually on a competitive basis to qualified graduate students and they require part-time teaching, research, or other academic duties defined by their department.
-Assistantships are normally awarded on a one-third basis or higher.
+Graduate assistantships, which provide a stipend, are awarded annually on a competitive basis to qualified graduate students.
+These require part-time teaching, research, or other academic duties defined by their department.
+Assistantships are normally awarded on a one-third time basis or higher.
 One-third time indicates that the student must work 13 hours per week in the awarding unit, normally their department.
 Assistantships also require the individual to be enrolled as a full-time student with a course load of at least twelve graduate credit hours in fall and spring semesters and nine graduate credit hours in summer.
 Assistantships are awarded either as a Graduate School Assistantship or a Departmental Assistantship.